 - My husband would go to bed at 6:00 pm while I stayed up until 2:00 am.

 - At 2:00 am I would wake my husband up so I could go to bed and he would stay up until he left for work.

 - He’d work all day, come home, eat dinner, go to bed, repeat.

 But he wasn’t just awake all night, he was awake and screaming most of the night.
 We thought that maybe he had colic but none of the other factors fit.

-He loves to cuddle, but on his terms.
+Now that he is a toddler, he loves to cuddle, but on his terms.
 If he wants a hug or to sit on your lap, you’d better be ready to accommodate the little master or you’ll hear about it.
-Most times it’s a welcome diversion and a time chill out for a few minutes, but there are times when it isn’t always convenient to stop what I’m doing right then to sit down for a story or a cuddle.
+Most times it’s a welcome diversion and a great excuse to chill out for a few minutes, but there are times when it isn’t always convenient to stop what I’m doing right then to sit down for a story or a cuddle.

-On the other hand, he is very smart, funny, sweet, cuddly, and very cute when he’s in a good mood.
+In addition to be difficult, he is very smart, funny, sweet, and cuddly when he’s in a good mood.
 Thankfully his bad spells don’t last all day.
-Some days are worse than others but for the most part, he cycles in and out throughout the day so we have lots of fun, sweet, awesome moments as well.
+Some days are worse than others but for the most part, his moods cycle throughout the day.
+Yes, we have some hard moments, but we have lots of fun, sweet, awesome moments as well.

 It’s going to be interesting to see what this stubborn, demanding, on-the-go, hilarious child will become.
-While now he often makes me tired, I think a lot of his high need traits will serve him well in life.
+While he often makes me tired, I think a lot of his high need traits will serve him well in life.
 If his baby and toddlerhood have been any indication, he will be outspoken, confident, funny, determined, social, and enthusiastic.
-He will probably go on to do great things.
+I think he will go on to do great things.

 Are you living with a high needs toddler?
 Here, let me give you a martini.